Henry's House (PR firm): Big Brother

 In April 2001 Henry's House was appointed by Channel 4 to publicise the 2nd season of the Endemol format Big Brother.
 The programme's 1st season had attracted negative comment and HH were appointed by Endemol Controller of Entertainment Ruth Wrigley, C4 Commissioning Editor Liz Warner and C4 Head of Communication Yvonne Taylor with a brief to generate Fleet Street support for the innovation around the show which included 24-hour streaming for the first time.
-HH won the pitch for the business by renting a townhouse next to the studio in 3 Mills where the TV show was filmed and staffing it with a team of experienced publicists working on a 24/7 rota to provide cover for the live streaming.
+HH won the pitch for the business by renting a townhouse next to the studio in 3 Mills where the TV show was filmed and staffing it with a team of experienced publicists working on a 24/7 rotation to provide cover for the live streaming.
 The publicity team consisted of Catriona Halsby, Louise Foglia, Charlotte Hickson, Loretta De Souza and Julian Henry, and their publicity work turned Big Brother into a weekly media event with regular press conferences, daily tabloid briefings and exclusive media interviews.
-The runner up Helen Adams signed a newspaper contract for £150k following the finale in July 2001, which was seen by over 50% of the available TV audience.
 According to The Observer, the publicity campaign for Big Brother became “the biggest story of the year, generating more coverage and selling more copies than any other subject, including the Conservative leadership election, the foot and mouth crisis and Tim Henman's Wimbledon run”.
 Henry's strategy of promoting a reality TV format aggressively to the tabloids has been duplicated by other UK based reality TV shows and as a result Henry's House were asked by ITV Head Of Communication Nicola Howson to launch their new format Pop Idol.